smugglerSR/thesecondrealm/README.md

-# thesecondrealm
-The Second Realm - Book on Strategy
+# The Second Realm - Book on Strategy

 This repo serves to coordinate updating the text.